 Product Tags on Pins that are Clickable

 That’s it for tagging products on Pinterest today.
-If you liked this post please check out my other posts to learn more!
-Plus sign up for my newsletter so you don’t miss anything else!
+If you liked this post, please check out my other posts to learn more!
+Plus, sign up for my newsletter so you don’t miss anything else!

 Read about manually pinning vs tailwind here.

-- How to Tag Products on Pinterest with Clickable URLs – Collection PinsPinterest has come out with another feature for shop owners and influencers to help get more sales allowing users to tag products on Pinterest.
-Tagging items in a pin that lead directly to a product.
+- How to Tag Products on Pinterest with Clickable URLs – Using Affiliate LinksPinterest has created another feature for shop owners and influencers to help get more sales or affiliate income allowing users to tag products on Pinterest pins.
+Tagging items in a pin that leads directly to a product.
 They are called collection pins and will help you easily add your affiliate links.
 Tagging products on Pinterest… Read more: How to Tag Products on Pinterest with Clickable URLs – Using Affiliate Links

 - Pinning to PinterestPinning to Pinterest seems pretty easy and straight forward right?
 Wrong for so many of my clients.
 Why I do not know.
 I think the main problem is they aren’t thinking about Pinterest as part of their brands and treating it professionally like they should be.
 Your Pinterest accounts need to stay on topic and… Read more: Pinning to Pinterest